mrmagooey/hpcaas-container-template/readme.md

 At the end of your code running, it must save its results to `/hpcaas/results`.
 Once the primary code process ends, the container daemon will upload/copy everything in the results directory to the location specified by the hpcaas-orchestrator.

-## Metadata

-We've described how we use `parameters.json` to describe the parameter information for your code, and how we use `container_config.json` to customise the container environment and services.
-The final item in the HPCaaS container puzzle is metadata for the container which we store our container metadata in `metadata.json`.

-### Versioning and tagging

-You will probably want to version your container, otherwise the build system will tag your container as hpcaas_unknown:0.0.0.
-To tag and name your container add:

-    {
-      name: your_container_name
-      version: 0.1.1
-    }

-## Building Your Container

-You should now have four files in this directory:

-1. `parameters.json`: Parameter information that your code requires
-1. `container_config.json`: Container environment and metadata
-1.
-1. `Dockerfile`: The dockerfile that will be used in the docker build process

-You also need to have your code in `/hpcaas/code`.

-You can build the container by running make:

-    make

-This will generate your HPCaaS container, and save it locally to docker.